Best Affordable Alternatives To The Metabones Speedbooster

-If you’ve been in the world of filmmaking and videography for some time, you’ve probably heard of speed boosters.
+If you’ve been in filmmaking and videography for some time, you’ve probably heard of speed boosters.

-These devices, properly known as focal reducers, are often very expensive and little understood.
-And considering how expensive focal reducers can be, it may not seem worth it to make the investment.
+These devices, known adequately as focal reducers, are often costly and little understood.
+And considering how costly focal reducers can be, it may not seem worth investing.

-Yet, if you’re looking to get an extra stop of light from your lenses, adapt non-native lenses, and/or make your lenses capture a wider angle, focal reducers are for you.
+Yet, if you’re looking to get an extra stop of light from your lenses, adapt non-native lenses, and make your lenses capture a wider angle, focal reducers are for you.

-The most recognizable brand is the Metabones Speed Booster, and they are the reason focal reducers are often referred to as speed boosters.
+The most recognizable brand is the Metabones Speed Booster, which is why focal reducers are often referred to as speed boosters.

 q? encoding=UTF8&ASIN=B011GEMHU4&Format= SL250 &ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=filmdaft 20&language=en US